Diana of Versailles: Other replicas

+RMS Titanic replica

 A miniature replica of the Diana of Versailles statue was a feature atop one of the first class reception room fireplaces on board the sunken ocean liner RMS Titanic for her maiden voyage in April 1912.

 After the wreck of the Titanic was located in September 1985 by Robert Ballard, Ballard carried out a further expedition to the wreck site a year later in 1986, and discovered the Diana of Versailles statue within Titanic’s vast debris field which is scattered across a large section of the ocean floor.
 The statue was located near to the bow section of the wreck and it was the first time it had been seen in person for over 70 years.

 Until the rediscovery of the Diana of Versailles statue in September 2024, many experts had previously believed that it had been consumed by the seabed due to it not being spotted on any other expeditions to Titanic since it was initially photographed in 1986.

-On a 2024 expedition to the wreck the statue was sighted within the Titanic’s debris field where it was subsequently photographed and documented in preparation for its recovery in 2025.
+On a 2024 expedition to the wreck the statue was sighted within the Titanics debris field where it was subsequently photographed and documented.